AceCentre/RelayKeys/docs/cli/reference.md

 	relaykeys-cli.exe keyevent:TAB,0

-## Command: mousemove:PixelsLeft,PixelsDown
+## Command: mousemove:PixelsRight,PixelsDown

-Sends the command to move the mouse x Pixels Left and x Pixels Down.
+Sends the command to move the mouse x Pixels Right and x Pixels Down.
 To go in the other direction send negative numbers.
-Eg. To go Left by 10 and Down by 10
+Eg. To go Right by 10 and Down by 10

 ``relaykeys-cli.exe mousemove:10,10``

-and Right by 10, Up by 10:
+and Left by 10, Up by 10:

 ``relaykeys-cli.exe keyevent:-10,-10``